stromhalm/aws-serverless-print-server/README.md

 # AWS_PROFILE=default
 AWS_REGION=eu-central-1

-# Required: bucket name from the CDK output
+# Optional: bucket name (auto-discovered from your AWS account and region)
-S3_BUCKET_NAME=printserver-123456789012-eu-central-1
+# S3_BUCKET_NAME=printserver-123456789012-eu-central-1

 # Your client identifier (used for per-client SQS queue and S3 prefix)
 CLIENT_ID=warehouse1